-[If there are no local authority requirements, the cable shall be color coded Black and labelled as L1, L2, L3 at the termination points.]
+If there are no local authority requirements, the cable colour shall be black but clearly labelled as L1, L2, L3 at the termination points with robust cable tags.

 Aluminum Wraparound Marker Labels and Metal Tags: Secure tight to surface of conductor or cable at a location with high visibility and accessibility.